How to Leverage CFIN’s Innovation Booster & Food Innovation Challenge Streams

 The Canadian Food Innovation Network (CFIN) initiative is meant to help Canadian food and beverage companies enhance their sector via R&D, adoption of new products and services, and innovation.
-This initiative continues to provide support with an announcement of new intakes for the Canadian Food Innovation Network’s (CFINs) Innovation Booster stream.
+CFIN continues to provide support via new intakes for it’s CFIN Innovation Booster stream and CFIN Food Innovation Challenge stream.

 The CFIN Innovation Booster program is offering funding support with the following caveats:

 - The CFIN Innovation Booster may fund up to a maximum of 50% of eligible expenses, in a cost sharing structure, for projects ranging from $20,000–$200,000 in total costs;

 - For example, a project totalling $200,000 in eligible costs may receive a maximum of $100,000 in cost sharing support.

 - Costs that are incurred prior to project approval are not eligible; and

 - All approved projects are subject to a management fee that will be equal to 5% of total project costs to be charged by CFIN.

 To be an eligible applicant for the CFIN Innovation Booster program, applicants must meet all of the following eligibility criteria: